 - 2 tablespoons balsamic vinegar

 - 1/2 teaspoon chopped fresh or dried rosemary

 - Preheat the oven to 425°F.

-- Combine all the vegetables in a large glass baking dish.
-Add the olive oil, salt and pepper and toss well.
+- Combine all the vegetables in a bowl, add the olive oil, salt and pepper and toss well.
 Add the herb sprigs.
-Be sure that the vegetables are spread out so that they roast and not steam.
-Use more than one baking dish if you need to.
+Spread out the vegetables in a Circulon® Symmetry Chocolate 11 x 17 baking pan so that they roast and not steam.
+Use more than one baking pan if you need to.
 Cover the dish.

 - Bake for 40 minutes.
 Remove the cover and see if the vegetables are cooked through.
 Cook for another 5 minutes or until the vegetables are tender but not mushy.
 Remove the herb sprigs and add salt and pepper.

 - While the vegetables are cooking, combine the glaze ingredients and cook for about 5 to 10 minutes until thickened and syrupy.
 Pour over the vegetables right before serving and stir to combine.
 Serve hot on a large platter.